-Figure 15.
-Influence of euhydration and three different levels of hypohydration (3.1, 5.0 and 6.7% body mass loss) on the relationship between sweat rate and rectal temperature at the completion of three (two for 7% hypohydration) bouts of exercise (10 min rest + 25 min of treadmill walking) in 49°C and 20% RH.
+FIGURE 15.
+Influence of euhydration and 3 different levels of hypohydration (3.1, 5.0, and 6.7% body mass loss) on the relationship between sweat rate and rectal temperature at the completion of 3 (2 for 7% hypohydration) bouts of exercise (10-min rest + 25 min of treadmill walking) in 49 °C and 20% relative humidity.
 The data indicate a systematically lower sweat rate for a given rectal temperature with increased severity of hypohydration.
-Reproduced with permission from Sawka, et al. (851).
+Reproduced with permission from Sawka et al. (215).

-An attenuated skin blood flow response for a given level of thermal strain has also been reported (313, 317, 366, 367, 489, 636).
-Nadel, et al. (636) demonstrated that a four-day diuretic-induced hypohydration (i.e. iso-osmotic hypovolemia) of ~2.7% body mass loss (17.5% plasma volume contraction) increased the esophageal temperature threshold for cutaneous vasodilation (~0.42°C) during 30 min of running in the heat, relative to euhydration and hyperhydration (~2.4% body mass gain).
-Along with the elevated onset threshold, there was a reduction in cutaneous blood flow for a given temperature with hypohydration (Figure 16).
-The authors suggested that the attenuation in cutaneous blood flow contributed to maintain an already compromised venous return, but it also decreased internal (i.e. coreto-skin) heat transfer and exacerbated hyperthermia.
-These data indicate that arterial and cardiac filling pressure are maintained through baroreflex modulation, at the expense of internal heat transfer, to preserve cardiac output and muscle perfusion (136, 363, 635).
+threshold for cutaneous vasodilation (\sim 0.42°C) during 30 min of running in the heat, relative to euhydration and hyperhydration (\sim 2.4% body mass gain).
+Along with the elevated onset threshold, there was a reduction in cutaneous blood flow for a given temperature with hypohydration (FIGURE 16).
+The authors suggested that the attenuation in cutaneous blood flow contributed to maintain an already compromised venous return, but it also decreased internal (i.e., core-to-skin) heat transfer and exacerbated hyperthermia.
+These data indicate that arterial and cardiac filling pressure are maintained through baroreflex modulation, at the expense of internal heat transfer, to preserve cardiac output and muscle perfusion (355, 360, 618).
 These data further highlight that hypovolemia can stimulate circulatory adjustments in the absence of hyperosmolality, although in the context of exercise-induced dehydration, hyperosmotic hypovolemia may further exacerbate these adjustments.